-- Good beneficial fiber like Pumpkin Pro, Fermented Turmeric+ and even canned pumpkin purée with dry kibble can aid in block/push/preventing toxins from staying inside the GI tract
+- Good beneficial fiber like Pumpkin Pro, Fermented Turmeric+, and even canned pumpkin purée with dry kibble can aid in blocking/pushing/preventing toxins from staying inside the GI tract

 - Use of clay products to possibly help bind toxins that would get trapped in the pores of the clay.
 Not all clays are created equal.

-- Regular periodic use of low dose activated charcoal would aid in binding of many toxin types that can accumulate in the gut.
+- Regular periodic use of low-dose activated charcoal would aid in the binding of many toxin types that can accumulate in the gut.

 - Trust in the company/brand.
 Reach out and ask them questions about their safety program.

 The use of clay-based solution has more effect than you’d think.
 Clays are used in other animal feeding models to control exposure to toxins, molds and other biological molecules.
 Many production animals have diets high in whole grain and plants and as a preventative measure successfully use clay-based products to reduce the effects of toxins.
 Toxins are there, just how much has to be ingested before issues arise is the question.

 - Bryden WL (2009) Mycotoxins and mycotoxicoses: significance, occurrence and mitigation in the food chain.
 General, Applied and Systems Toxicology.

 - Ukwuru MU, Ohaegbu CG, Muritala A (2018) An Overview of Mycotoxin Contamination of Foods and Feeds.
 J Biochem Microb Toxicol 1: 101.